Many or all companies we feature compensate us. Compensation and editorial

 Student Loan Repayment: Best Plans & Other Resources

-Many borrowers have several options to pay student loans.
+Many borrowers have several options to repay student loans.
 These might differ depending on whether you have private or federal student loans.
 (If you’re not sure which you have, try contacting your loan servicer.
 You may also check your credit report to find this information.)

 This guide covers all your student loan repayment options for both federal and private loans, so you can choose the plan that’s best for your situation.